Evertras/evergolf/README.md

 And finally, it's weirdly fun anyway.
 Or maybe that's just me.

+Real stats are used when possible.
+The goal over time is to improve these to be more and more accurate to actual stats when possible.
+The ability to select a handicap for different portions of the game is coming, for now this is hardcoded to be around a 15 handicap's abilities for short game and putting, and the long shots are based on my own game in an effort to motivate myself to work on my swing.

 For more information see the [docs folder](./docs).

 ## What course is this?